rodrigoftw/tbnb/README.md

 ## About the project

-<p>This is a project requested by the recruiting process at TurnoverBnB.
+This is a project requested by the recruiting process at TurnoverBnB.
 The project contains two main folders, `api` and `mobile`.
 Each folder represents the api project and the mobile project, according to their respective names.
-This project considers you have a local MYSQL server up and running before proceeding.</p>
+This project considers you have a local MYSQL server up and running before proceeding.

 ## Getting started

-<p>First of all, you must install all dependencies from both projects.
+First of all, you must install all dependencies from both projects.
 On `mobile`, run `yarn` to install all its dependencies.
-On `api`, run `composer install` to install all its dependencies.</p>
+On `api`, run `composer install` to install all its dependencies.

 ## API Routes